Category: All Projects

 New Mexico Watch – Active Wildfire Mapping Site

-The “New Mexico Watch – Active Wildfires” (nmwatch.org) is a public website developed and hosted by the Earth Data Analysis Center that provides information about active wildfires in the state of New Mexico.
-NMWatch integrates local data (public schools, hospitals, fire stations, law enforcement, community centers, watershed boundaries) with active wildfire perimeter and location information generated daily by the Geospatial Multi-Agency Coordination Group (GeoMAC).
-Local fire information is added as available from NM Fire Info (New Mexico Fire Information).
-Users can measure distance and calculate area using built-in tools.
+The “New Mexico Watch – Active Wildfires” was a public website developed and hosted by the Earth Data Analysis Center that provided information about active wildfires in the state of New Mexico.
+NMWatch integrated local data (public schools, hospitals, fire stations, law enforcement, community centers, watershed boundaries) with active wildfire perimeter and location information generated daily by the Geospatial Multi-Agency Coordination Group (GeoMAC).
+Local fire information was added as available from NM Fire Info (New Mexico Fire Information).
+Users were able to measure distance and calculate area using built-in tools.

 Office of the State Engineer Historic Map Georectification